-Have you been searching for an Investment Grade - Bonds: Misc fund?
-You might want to begin with Frost Total Return Bond Investor (FATRX).
-FATRX bears a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.
+If you have been looking for Investment Grade - Bonds: Misc funds, it would not be wise to start your search with Frost Total Return Bond Investor (FATRX).
+FATRX carries a Zacks Mutual Fund Rank of 5 (Strong Sell), which is based on nine forecasting factors like size, cost, and past performance.

 We classify FATRX in the Investment Grade - Bonds: Misc, as area rife with many potential choices.
 Investment Grade - Bonds: Misc funds are not focused on one part of the curve and often hold a variety of investment grade credit levels.
 However, this means that funds in this category may not be directly comparable, and duration risk will depend on a given fund's profile.
 Also, these funds tend to be safer because of their focus on investment grade, but yields will be lower than could be found in the junk bond category.